 Property and equipment are derecognized upon disposal or when no future economic benefits are expected from their use or disposal.
-Any gain or loss arising on de-recognition of the assets (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) are included in net income in the year the assets are derecognized.
+Any gains or losses arising on derecognition of the assets (calculated as the difference between the net disposal proceeds and the carrying amount of the assets) are included in net income in the period the assets are derecognized.